-First 2020 baby for Interior Health born in Kelowna - Ashcroft Cache Creek Journal
+First 2020 baby for interior health born in Kelowna - Ashcroft Cache Creek Journal

-The first baby born under the Interior Health Authority in 2020 arrived at Kelowna General Hospital.
+The first baby in the interior to be born in 2020 has arrived at Kelowna General Hospital.

-The baby girl is 5 pounds 3 ounces and came into the world at 6:02 a.m. to Kelsey and Brian McCune of Kelowna.
+The baby girl is five pounds three ounces and came into the world at 6:02 a.m. to Kelsey and Brian McCune of Kelowna.

 IT’S A GIRL!